Aaronharding10/Lisbon-destination-guide/README.md

  * Wireframes
   *Mainly a pen and notebook were used to structure the site.

-##Features
+## Features

 *This website is targeting people who would like to visit and explore Lisbon city.
 *When visiting the website they can view its main attractions, foods & drink and also reach out for further information via the "contact" page.
 *Responsive on all devices.

-##Existing features
+### Existing Features

 *Navigation bar
     *It is featured and fixed on all 4 pages.
     *It is identical in design and functionality between all 4 pages.
     *Allows easy navigation throughout the site.

 ![navigation](assets/images/navbar.jpg)